-The other method in order to check the effects of cosmological redshift on the size/shape measurements is to artificially transform nearby galaxies to higher redshifts.
+The other method to check the effects of cosmological redshift on the size/shape measurements is to artificially transform nearby galaxies to higher redshifts.
 Comparing derived parameters before and after redshifting provides a test for biases that may be introduced by degraded resolution and cosmological surface brightness dimming.
 This technique has been used in the past for different purposes, for instance assessing morphologies at higher redshifts \citep[e.g.,][]{petty2009, conselice2011, vanderbergh2002, lisker2006, giavalisco1996}.
 Recently, \cite{barden2008} used a set of $\sim100$ local galaxies to study the cosmological redshifting effect on size and shape of galaxies at $0.1<z<1.1$.
-They created new images from the best-fit single \ser models of their input images, and then redshifted them to show that there is not any systematics on the size and morphological parameters.
+They created new images from the best-fit single \ser models of their input images and then redshifted them to show that there are no systematics on the size and morphological parameters.
 However, nearby galaxies have signs of different sub-structures and low surface brightness features.
 Generating simulated galaxies with a comparable range of properties of galaxies and adding them into the blank sky background images is a practical test.
-However, these mock objects are simple cases compare to real objects and could be assumed as a lower limit on the systematics \citep[e.g.,][]{trujillo2006a}.
+However, these mock objects are simple cases compared with real objects and could be assumed to produce lower limits on the systematics \citep[e.g.,][]{trujillo2006a}.